tylerneylon/apanga-progress/readme.md

 * Emoticons in player names don't display correctly is a **P3**.
 * Your character looks ugly is a **P4**.

+## Current status

+The current version is v0.52, as of 551.2015.

+I'm in the process of adding enemies and fighting mechanics.

+Here is an approximate roadmap between here and v0.6, which is the point at which basic fighting and AI is essentially working, though not yet polished.

+* `v0.53` - enemy attack behavior and navigation
+* `v0.54` - enemy audio, animations, placement, and persistence
+* `v0.60` - attack collisions, hit points, player and enemy death, enemy simulation when signed out, balance and gamefeel

 ## Next milestone

 The next milestone will focus on world editing, scheduled to